Measure HM7: Functional Status Change for Patients with Vestibular Dysfunction

 When do I report on this measure?

 HM7 is tied to note types, not procedure codes (unlike measures in the QPP set).
-You’ll report this measure on the MIPS tab during a Progress Note/Re-cert/Re-eval if that type of visit occurs, and/or on the Discharge Summary).
+You’ll report this measure when the following is true:

 - You’ll need at least two survey scores to calculate the MCID.

-- MCID = [Most recent survey score (PN/DS)] - [Score at Initial Evaluation]
+- MCID = [Most recent survey score (PN/DS) x (risk factors)] - [Score at Initial Evaluation x (risk factors)]

 Measure Reporting in WebPT